MakeSchool-17/trip-planner-ios-client-ferologics/Tripologics_planner/Tripologics_planner/README.md

 - create helpers, models, constants..
 - use as little 3rd party OSC as possible as long as it isn't something super cool lol
 - try not to be a perfectionist

+#Project Outline

+The goal for this project is to build an iOS app that allows users to plan trips.
+Users can create trips and trips are defined by a collection of waypoints.
+Waypoints are represented by a geographic coordinate and a name.
+Users should be able to create, delete and modify trips.

+The content the user creates in the app should be persisted using Core Data.
+The data should also be synchronized with a backend system that you should write using Python and the Flask framework.

 #Data Model